 Meals and overnights on the train.

 DAY 11 - Komsomolsk

-Early morning arrival in Komsomolsk-on-Amur, transfer to our hotel and chillout morning at the hotel spa.
+Early morning arrival in Komsomolsk-on-Amur, transfer to our hotel and lazy morning at the hotel spa.

 Lunch, dinner and overnight in Komsomolsk.